-Another option is the DreamDealsSG Tourmaline Balls (link to Amazon).
+Another option is the JOR Tourmaline Balls (link to Amazon).
 These act as an aquarium supplement and will enrich your water with calcium while efficiently balancing the pH.
 Other creatures, such as Bettas, Crayfish, and shrimp, will also benefit from those.

 4. Feeding the Mystery Snail Properly